Current positions available:

 A quality, learning environment:

 I am committed to creating the best learning environment as possible.
 This is a true “hands on” program I work alongside interns daily.
 We work hard but we also work intelligently.
 To make the most of this experience it takes openness, a curious nature, a mind for efficiency and a desire to learn and grow.
 The more initiative you take, the more responsibility I will give.

 Interns will be exposed to and expected to competently perform all farm operations and will be responsible for managing the farm’s volunteer crew, giving farm tours to both adults and children, as well as working and setting up farmers markets.

 Greenhouse management, transplant production, crop planning, infrastructure development, tillage, cultivation, weed control, composting, and careful efficient harvesting for maximum crop quality are just some of the many things you will learn.
 You will not perform routine tractor work, but you will have a chance to learn the operation and functions of each of the tractor implements.
 You will learn to enhance soil fertility through the use of composts, manure, and cover crops.
 Farm rotations and insect and disease control will be discussed and implemented.
 You will be exposed to the organic certification process, farm budgeting, and record keeping.

 Seasonally, I will offer ‘classroom’ discussions and presentations that coincide with our field lessons.
 A farm library will be available.

-2014 marks a year of expansion and some of our time will be amending and preparing a new 3 acre plot.
+2015 marks a year of expansion as we continue cover cropping expanding fields and begin planting into new fields.
 This is a good opportunity for an apprentice to see what it’s like to start up on sub-par soils.